|

 As Vice Premier

-she is also Minister of Consumer Protection.
+she was also Minister of Consumer Protection,

 (b.
 1956-).